zsiki/ls/doc/source/usersguide.rst

 You can calculate horizontal coordinates for one or more points, which directions were observed from two known stations.

+Before the intersection calculation the used stations must be oriented.

 To calculate intersection do the followings

 #.
 Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog.
 #.
 Select the Intersection from the *Calculation* group.
 #.
 Select two known stations from the *Station(1)* and *Station(2)* lists
 #.
-The Target Points list is filled automatically.
+The *Target Points* list is filled automatically.
 It contains the points, which were measured from both stations.
 #.
 Add one or more points to the *Used Points* list which you would like to calculate coordinates for.
 If you would like to change the *Used Points* list, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
 Results of Calculation are displayed automatically in result widget and sent to the log file.
 #.
-You can change settings in the dialog and press calculate to make another calculation, use the *Reset* button to reset the dialog to its original state.
+You can change settings in the dialog and press *Calculate* to make another calculation, use the *Reset* button to reset the dialog to its original state.

 .. figure:: images/u17.png
    :scale: 80 %